spiritphyz/AWS-Serverless-Guides/guides/AWS-CLI-Cheatsheet.md

 # AWS CLI Cheatsheet
-Listed below are example CLI commands you can use to "copy, paste, configure, commit command".
-The examples plainly list the fussy options needed to quickly configure Amazon Web Services without using the web-based Management Console.
+Listed below are example CLI commands you can use to "copy, paste, configure, then commit the command".
+The fussy options are listed as a starting template for you can quickly configure Amazon Web Services without using the web-based Management Console.

 ## Requirements
  * [CLI tools are installed](./Setting-Up-AWS-CLI-Tools.md)